Independent Living

 • Sensory Team

-Some young people who do not have a children’s social worker but who will or may need social care support as an adult.
+Some young people who do not have a children’s social worker but may need social care support as an adult.
 Where this is the case, the appropriate adult social care team will start working with a young person from around the age of 16 to assess eligibility and arrange adult support if needed.

 Support from Adult Social Care for young people with complex needs